tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 You don't need to have deep technical knowledge of each of the platforms to document them.
 You're probably just scratching the surface with each of them.
 As such, your knowledge of programming languages has to be more wide than deep.
 It will probably be helpful to have a grounding in fundamental programming concepts, and a familiarity across a smattering of languages instead of in-depth technical knowledge of just one language.

-Having broad technical knowledge of 6 programming languages isn't really easy to pull off, though.
+Having broad technical knowledge of multiple programming languages isn't really easy to pull off, though.
 As soon as you throw yourself into learning one language, the concepts will likely start blending together.

 And unless you're immersed in the language on a regular basis, the details may never fully sink in.
 You'll be like Sisyphus, forever rolling a boulder up a hill (learning a programming language), only to have the boulder roll back down (forgetting what you learned) the following month.